songlin81/appletree/volcabulary/taste.md

 [11] They are foie gras of the sea, indeed they are.﻿

 [12] P.S.
 I heard you both ordered a "tall" which is a small , so she didnt get it wrong, venti = large﻿

+[13] This is a communal kitchen, this means that there is one single table where about 10-12 people share a 10 course dinner.

+[14] A zesty palate full of flavour of limes and citrus with a tingle on the tongue.